pytorch/tutorials/tutorial_submission_policy.md

 ## Maintaining Tutorials

-When you submit a new tutorial, we encourage you to keep it updated with the latest PyTorch updates and features.
+When you submit a new tutorial, we encourage you to keep it in sync with the latest PyTorch updates and features.
 Additionally, we may contact you to review any PRs, issues, and other related matters to ensure the tutorial remains a valuable resource.

 Please note the following:

-* If a tutorial is broken against the main branch, the tutorial will be excluded from the build and an issue will be filed against it with the author/maintainer notified about the issue.
+* If a tutorial breaks against the main branch, it will be excluded from the build and an issue will be filed against it, with the author/maintainer notified.
 If the issue is not resolved within 90 days, the tutorial might be deleted from the repository.

 * We recommend that each tutorial is reviewed at least once a year to ensure its relevance.

 ## Deleting Stale Tutorials

-A tutorial might be considered stale when it no longer aligns with the latest PyTorch updates, features, or best practices or:
+A tutorial might be considered stale when it no longer aligns with the latest PyTorch updates, features, or best practices or best
+practices:

 * The tutorial is no longer functional due to changes in PyTorch or its dependencies